THEME: THE VINEYARD OF THE LORD

 - Being models of good deeds and prayer.

-Beloved, let us pray that God will always be pleased with the grapes we produce; and that every challenge or difficulty will transform us to the best wine that delights the Lord.
+Beloved, let us pray that God will always be pleased with the grapes we produce; and that every challenge or difficulty will transform us into the best wine that delights the Lord.
+Finally, we pray that all Christian leaders will always strive to meet the Lord’s standards of accountability as they serve their respective communities.
 Amen!

 By Very Rev. Fr.
 John Louis